kietn2610/Breast-Cancer-Classification-Project/README.md

 # Breast-Cancer-Classification-Project

-This project involves using various ensemble methods and decision trees to classify breast cancer data using scikit-learn.
-We'll be evaluating the performance of decision trees, bagging, AdaBoost, and random forests for this classification task.
+This project aims to compare different machine learning methods—like decision trees, bagging, AdaBoost, and random forests—on a breast cancer dataset.
+We want to see which method gives the most accurate predictions for identifying whether a breast tumor is benign or malignant.
+By varying parameters like the number of estimators or features considered, we can understand how these methods perform and which settings work best for this specific task.
+Ultimately, this helps us choose the most effective approach for this classification problem.

 Steps:
 1) Load Data: Load the Breast Cancer dataset from scikit-learn.